voxpupuli/puppet-vmwaretools/README.md

 Notes
 -----

-* Only tested on CentOS 5.5 and CentOS 6.2 x86_64 with 4.0latest.
+* Only tested on CentOS 5.8 and CentOS 6.3 x86_64 with 4.0latest.
 * Not supported on Fedora.

 Issues
 ------

-* Does not yet work with version 5.0 OSP tools.
 * Does not install Desktop (X Window) components.

 TODO